 So the problem is not that schools have beliefs and systems in place.
 Rather, it is becoming increasingly difficult to find a school which has beliefs which align with your own.

-During old master times I imagine joining an art school or atelier was like joining a band of like-minded artists led by an inspired master of the craft.
-The direction and desired outcome was clear.
+During old master times, I imagine joining an art school or atelier was like joining a band of like-minded artists led by an inspired master of the craft.
+The direction and desired outcome were clear.
 Now, joining an art school seems to be for a qualification to have on your resume.